-With cold and wintry weather predicted over the next few days and Covid-19 social distancing restrictions in place, families are being urged to follow advice on how to keep their oved ones safe.
+With cold and wintry weather predicted over the next few days and Covid-19 social distancing restrictions in place, families are being urged to follow advice on how to keep their loved ones safe.

-A level two cold weather warning alert has been announced for Kent and Medway by the Met Office which triggers actions in the NHS, public health, social care and other community organisations, to support vulnerable people who have health issues that increase their risk of harm.
+A level three cold weather warning has been called for the region by the Met Office which triggers actions in the NHS, public health, social care and other community organisations, to support vulnerable people who have health issues that increase their risk of harm.

 Prolonged cold weather can be a risk for anyone although vulnerable people, including the elderly and those with long-term medical conditions, are particularly at risk which creates further health concerns this winter season as Covid-19 cases are still prevalent in the community and those in vulnerable groups can be most at risk of severe symptoms.